Table of Contents

 2. No Negotiation Techniques

 Unless you’re incredibly lucky and get your asking price with no contingencies, chances are good you’ll have to enter into negotiations.
 People mistakenly believe they need to be tough and intimidating to get the upper hand in negotiations.
 Instead of being a bully, be smart about your negotiations.
 Learn about the buyer and what’s motivating that person and use that information to your advantage.
-A good negotiator also knows price isn’t the only aspect of discussion.
+A good negotiator also knows the price isn’t the only aspect of the discussion.
 Closing costs, length of escrow, or even paying for moving costs are all negotiation points that don’t necessarily involve the final selling price.

 A good negotiator also doesn’t sweat the small stuff.
 This misstep usually happens when people let their emotions and their egos control the negotiation instead of their brains.
 Suddenly, without realizing it, a person is arguing over a few hundred dollars just to win when it’s hundreds of thousands or millions of dollars at stake.
 If the sale is important, a good negotiator won’t worry about the small stuff.